The Montessori Method of Education is a century-old pedagogical tool that promotes children’s optimum holistic development.

 Parents should invest their money in the materials and furniture they deem useful for their children.

-When preparing the Montessori Homeschool Environment one requires more than just materials, the parents have to be devoted, patient, resistant, and reliable for the learning process.
+When preparing for the Montessori Homeschool Environment one requires more than just materials, the parents have to be devoted, patient, resistant, and reliable for the learning process.

 Setting up your own Montessori Homeschool Environment: